mneri/rice.js/README.md

 Sending Messages
 ======
-To send a message call the `send()` method.
+There are many convenience methods, one for every IRC command.
+For example, to send a PRIVMSG call:

-    client.send('PRIVMSG', '#bots', 'Hello, world!');
+    client.privmsg('#bots', 'Hello, world!');

-The first parameter is the command.
-Any subsequent parameter to the function is a parameter to the command.
-This means that you must keep the RFC on hand.
+A list of supported commands among the number and name of their parameters can be found in `lib/commands.js`.
 A semicolon to the last parameter is automatically added if necessary.

 Receiving Messages
 ======